-- The Council has adopted a Corporate Plan which sets out our corporate priorities and what we will deliver this year against each.
-Delivery of outcomes against the plan is reported to Cabinet each guarter. - The pledges set out by the administration in its vision for Hounslow are described in the current Corporate Plan and remain at the core of the Council's strategic objectives and involve close collaboration between members and officers to achieve these objectives. - The Council's business planning process is underpinned by departmental service plans that are designed to set out clear departmental objectives that contribute directly to the Council's aims. - Work continues with multi-agency partners to work together to mitigate the effects of the economic downturn on Hounslow's residents and businesses.
+- The Council adopted a new Corporate Plan in February 2019 which sets out our corporate priorities and what we will deliver this year against each.
+Delivery of outcomes against the plan is reported to Cabinet each quarter. - The pledges set out by the administration in its vision for Hounslow are described in the current Corporate Plan and remain at the core of the Council's strategic objectives and involve close collaboration between members and officers to achieve these objectives. - The Council's business planning process is underpinned by departmental service plans that are designed to set out clear departmental objectives that contribute directly to the Council's aims.